 Wolf also teaches as part of EfD’s masters unit with the Department of Geography at King’s College London, and has taught on other modules including field trips to India.

 Wolf joined Evidence for Development after researching livelihoods and economic policy, developing advocacy campaigns and working on knowledge-sharing programmes at VSO.
-He previously worked at the UK Foreign & Commonwealth Office, producing reports and briefings for ministers and participating in bilateral meetings.

 Wolf has a BSc in Politics from the University of Bristol and an MSc in International Public Policy from University College London.